 Is FBA or Seller Fulfilled Prime best for my company?

-Fulfillment by Amazon Pros and Cons
+Amazon FBA Pros and Cons

 Pros for FBA:

-- First off, when it comes to online retail activity, Amazon accounts for almost half of every dollar spent in the U.S., so it’s a great place to sell your product.
+- First off, when it comes to online retail activity, the Amazon Marketplace accounts for almost half of every dollar spent in the U.S., so it’s a great place to sell your product.
 This will allow you to use Amazon’s vast distribution network and 2-day shipping.

 - Leverage Amazon’s infrastructure: Amazon owns one of the most sophisticated supply chain infrastructures in the world, enabling them to ship products quickly and at comparatively low costs.
 Very few retailers or Amazon sellers can compete on this level—and to do so at such a cost, but by using FBA, sellers can take advantage of Amazon’s large-scale resources.